-Brett Farve Discovers A Spooky Conspiracy In Buffalo Wild Wings Super Bowl Ad
+Brett Favre Discovers A Spooky Conspiracy In Buffalo Wild Wings Super Bowl Ad

 The truth is out there!
-In an ad for Buffalo Wild Wings, football legend Brett Farve discovers that there might have been a secret conspiracy behind him having the most career interceptions in NFL history.
+In an ad for Buffalo Wild Wings, football legend Brett Favre discovers that there might have been a secret conspiracy behind him having the most career interceptions in NFL history.
 Check it out!

 Get ready to get spooked!
-It goes without saying that Brett Farve, 47, is a NFL powerhouse, holding some of the most incredible records in history — most completed passes (6,300), the most passes attempted (10,169), and the most games started (298) — to name a few.
+It goes without saying that Brett Favre, 47, is a NFL powerhouse, holding some of the most incredible records in history — most completed passes (6,300), the most passes attempted (10,169), and the most games started (298) — to name a few.
 But there is one stat that the former Green Bay quarterback is not proud of: he has the most career interceptions in NFL history.
 And in the new ad for Buffalo Wild Wings, Brett discovers that the food chain might be the reason behind it all!

 Atlanta Falcons Hottest Hunks — PICS